datudar/equity-risk-model/README.md

 ```
 a = RiskModel(active)
 ```
-4. Calculate a risk measure by executing its repsective method.
-For example, the total factor risk of the active portfolio, **a**, is called as:
+4. Calculate a risk measure by executing its method.
+For example, to calculate the total factor risk of the active portfolio, **a**, execute the following line:

 ```
 a.factor_risk_total()